morbanic/simpleCMSbackend/README.md

 Create tables (entities), remember their names.

-On begining of _.php_ file you need to paste this code
+On begining of _.php_ file you need to insert this code:
 ```
-require_once('/home/uname/public_html/config.php');
+require_once('/home/UNAME/public_html/config.php');
 header('Content-Type:text/html; charset=UTF-8');
-$pdo = new PDO('mysql:host=host;dbname=db_name’, ‘user’, ‘password’);
+$pdo = new PDO('mysql:host=HOST;dbname=DB_NAME’, ‘USER’, ‘PASSWORD’);
 ```

 Where :
-* uname is your website name, usually username you get from your host provider
+* UNAME is your website name, usually username you get from your host provider
-* host is host of database, usually “localhost”
+* HOST is host of database, usually “localhost”
-* db_name is your database name
+* DB_NAME is your database name
-* user is your database username
+* USER is your database username
-* password is your database user password
+* PASSWORD is your database user password

-To:
+Connection is created using PHP [PDO](http://php.net/manual/en/book.pdo.php)

+#To:
-Print input form of table for entity. (usually used in admin/index.php to print form to insert new data)
+##Print input form of table for entity. (usually used in admin/index.php to print form to insert new data)
 ```
 $entity = new Text($pdo);
 $entity->setInsertTable(‘table_name’);